-PROCTO-GLYVENOL[®] (tribenoside)
+PROCTO-GLYVENOL® (tribenoside)

 Is an OTC product indicated for the treatment of internal and external hemorrhoids and is a leading brand in its class.

-Procto-Glyvenol® is available in the Central and Eastern European markets as well as in Portugal, the Baltic States, Turkey and Cyprus.
+Procto-Glyvenol® is successfully marketed by Recordati in the Central and Eastern European markets as well as in Portugal, the Baltic States, Turkey and Cyprus.